Who doesn’t love a good story? We know we do.

 Let’s take a closer look at how storytelling can benefit your business.

-Customer connections: Stories are relatable.
+Stories are relatable.
 A story told by your brand makes your business relatable.
 People like relatable.
 When consumers read a story they see little bits of themselves in the characters.
 The technical term for this process is called neural coupling, according to Fast Company.
-Consumers project their own ideas and experiences onto your content therefore creating a stronger connection with your company.
+Consumers project their own ideas and experiences onto your content, therefore, creating a stronger connection with your company.
 In an era of brand loyalty, storytelling can be a great tool to use to your advantage.

 Creating strong marketing stories